Intro to Jumpstart

 URL value is then available via the global data described previously, and can be used in templates with

 meta.url.
-You can see this used for the RSS feed and sitemap as well as meta tag links to the social share preview images to create the absolute URLs.
+You can see this used for the RSS feed and sitemap to create the absolute URLs.

 The home page -

-_includes/home.njk - is set to process first as Markdown followed by Nunjuck.
+src/index.njk - is set to process first as Markdown followed by Nunjucks.
 This allows mixing HTML with Markdown, with benefits being code syntax highlighting and ability to include classes on HTML elements.
 This functionality is provided by the

 templateEngineOverride: md, njk in the frontmatter.